François Adébayo Abiola: Biography

 François Adébayo Abiola, the son of Sadatou Assani (born in 1932), was born on November 27, 1950, in Sakété, which at the time was part of the colony of Dahomey in French West Africa—later gaining independence in 1960 as the Republic of Dahomey.
 He earned his Certificate of Primary and Elementary Studies in June 1963, followed by the Brevet d'Études du Premier Cycle in October 1968.
 In June 1972, he completed his Baccalaureate (Series D) with the distinction "fairly good."

 After earning a university degree in scientific studies—covering chemistry, biology, and geology—in June 1974, he continued his education in Senegal at the Inter-State School of Veterinary Sciences and Medicine in Dakar, where he obtained his veterinary doctorate in May 1979.
-He later pursued further studies in France, first at the Jussieu campus of La Sorbonne in Paris, earning a diploma in advanced studies in 1986, focused on fundamental and applied toxicology for the environment and the pharmaceutical and agri-food industries.
+He later pursued further studies in France, first at the Jussieu Campus of the Sorbonne Faculty of Science and Engineering in Paris, earning a diploma in advanced studies in 1986, focused on fundamental and applied toxicology for the environment and the pharmaceutical and agri-food industries.
 He then studied in Lyon, where he received a specialized diploma in pharmacy with a focus on phytopharmacy in 1988.
 That same year, in November, he passed the agrégation exam of the African and Malagasy Council for Higher Education, graduating first among six veterinary candidates.

 François Adébayo Abiola earned a doctorate in science with a specialization in fundamental and applied toxicology from the University of Paris VII in November 1991.
 He later obtained a special management certificate in Dakar in 1994, followed by a graduation diploma from the Center for Diplomatic and Strategic Studies in Dakar in 2000.